tryton/tryton/trytond/doc/ref/models.rst

    Restoring a record still generates an entry in the history table.

    .. warning::
-      No access rights are verified and the records are not validated.
+      No access rights are verified, the restored records are not validated and no triggers are called.

 .. classmethod:: ModelSQL.restore_history_before(ids, datetime)